Best Rooftop Bars in Los Angeles – Hollywood, Beverly Hills, DTLA, Weho

 What is it that they say about smog?
 Oh yeah, beautiful sunsets.
 Make L.A.’s haze work for you at these cocktail bars and beachside spots, where the views rightfully rival the booze.
+Rooftop bars is a nice break from LA’s epic nightclubs and legendary Ktown clubs, and there’s plenty of them to choose from.
 From Downtown’s bars with a view to seaside cabanas in Malibu and Venice, here are the city’s top (literally) rooftop bars.

 Highlight Room – Hollywood